pulp/pulp/docs/user-guide/admin-client/repositories.rst

   Available Commands:
-    cancel  - cancel one or more tasks details - displays more detailed information about a specific task list    - lists tasks queued or running in the server
+    cancel  - cancel one or more tasks details - displays more detailed information about a specific task list    - lists tasks queued (waiting) or running on the server